tf2-automatic/tf2-automatic/docs/events.md

 ### inventories.failed (bot-manager)

-Event made when a inventory load job fails and won't be retried.
+Event made when a inventory load job fails and will be retried.

 `INVENTORY_FAILED_EVENT`